We may earn income from links in this post. Please read this Disclosure for details.

 Looking for exciting things to do in Whistler this summer?
 Look no further.
 While it might be best known as Canada’s most popular ski resort and as the host of the 2010 Olympic Winter Games, it’s also a fantastic year-round tourist destination.

 Whether you’re a foodie, an adventure seeker, or just looking for a relaxing vacation surrounded by nature, you’ve got a wide-range of fun activities to choose from in this mountain town.

-Since living in Vancouver for the past year, I’ve heard great things about winter Whistler activities from my snowboarding and skiing friends.
+Since living in Vancouver for the past few years, I’ve heard great things about winter Whistler activities from my snowboarding and skiing friends.

 Like many, I hadn’t realized that there were so many fabulous Whistler summer activities to choose from as well.

 Was I ever wrong!